-School maintains professional level standards for conduct and behavior for all students.
+The College maintains professional-level standards for conduct and behavior for all students.
 The standards of conduct for students are patterned after those of professional employees in the workplace.
 Students are expected to observe campus policies and behave in a manner that is a credit to the campus and to themselves.
-Certain violations of the Student Conduct Code, as outlined in this policy, shall result in immediate dismissal.
-Other violations are subject to a progressive disciplinary action, where the student is advised and given every opportunity to change his or her behavior to meet the expectations of the School and to prepare for what the student might later expect to find in a professional level work environment.
-The Schools maintains the right to discipline students found in violation of School policies.
+Certain violations of the student conduct code, as outlined in this policy, shall result in immediate dismissal.
+Other violations are subject to a progressive disciplinary action, where the student is advised and given every opportunity to change his or her behavior to meet the expectations of the College and to prepare for what the student might later expect to find in a professional-level work environment.